awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

-# Monitoring Systems Manager Status Changes Using Amazon SNS Notifications<a name="monitoring-sns-notifications"></a>
+# Monitoring Systems Manager status changes using Amazon SNS notifications<a name="monitoring-sns-notifications"></a>

 You can configure Amazon Simple Notification Service \(Amazon SNS\) to send notifications about the status of commands that you send using AWS Systems Manager Run Command or AWS Systems Manager Maintenance Windows\.
 Amazon SNS coordinates and manages sending and delivering notifications to clients or endpoints that are subscribed to Amazon SNS topics\.
 You can receive a notification whenever a command changes to a new state or to a specific state, such as *Failed* or *Timed Out*\.
 In cases where you send a command to multiple instances, you can receive a notification for each copy of the command sent to a specific instance\.
 Each copy is called an *invocation*\.

 Amazon SNS can deliver notifications as HTTP or HTTPS POST, email \(SMTP, either plaintext or in JSON format\), or as a message posted to an Amazon Simple Queue Service \(Amazon SQS\) queue\.
-For more information, see [What Is Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/) in the *Amazon Simple Notification Service Developer Guide*\.
-For examples of the structure of the JSON data included in the Amazon SNS notification provided by Run Command and Maintenance Windows, see [Example Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-examples.md)\.
+For more information, see [What is Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/) in the *Amazon Simple Notification Service Developer Guide*\.
+For examples of the structure of the JSON data included in the Amazon SNS notification provided by Run Command and Maintenance Windows, see [Example Amazon SNS notifications for AWS Systems Manager](monitoring-sns-examples.md)\.

-## Configure Amazon SNS Notifications for AWS Systems Manager<a name="monitoring-sns-configure"></a>
+## Configure Amazon SNS notifications for AWS Systems Manager<a name="monitoring-sns-configure"></a>

 Run Command and Run Command tasks that are registered to a maintenance window can send Amazon SNS notifications for command tasks that enter the following statuses\.
-For information about the conditions that cause a command to enter one of these statuses, see [Understanding Command Statuses](monitor-commands.md)\.
+For information about the conditions that cause a command to enter one of these statuses, see [Understanding command statuses](monitor-commands.md)\.
 + In Progress
 + Success
 + Failed